sunnywoka/Aboutme/README.md

 - 💬 Ask me about

   **My final group project in Dev Academy - Clicky**, a game aimed at improving mouse-clicking accuracy and speed, I utilised React, React Query, Tailwind CSS, Playwright for testing, Auth0 for authentication, and SQLite3 for score storage.
-This project allowed me to learn new technologies, particularly Tailwind CSS and TDD unit testing, and honed my ability to efficiently work with and support teammates while problem-solving.
+This project allowed me to learn new technologies, particularly Tailwind CSS and TDD unit testing and honed my ability to work efficiently and support teammates while problem-solving.

 - 📫 How to reach me